-David was born and raised in Zimbabwe and was lucky enough to grow up surrounded by the animals he now loves to draw.
-David was always the quiet ‘art guy’ at school but it was only during his study of Information Design at the University of Pretoria that he really fell in love with drawing.
+David was born and raised in Zimbabwe and lucky enough to grow up surrounded by the animals he now loves to draw.
+David was always the quiet ‘art guy’ at school, but it was only during his study of Information Design at the University of Pretoria he really fell in love with drawing.

 David works purely in graphite pencil.
 Whilst he has experimented with most mediums, David always felt a pull back to the medium that started it all for him.

 Although the nature kingdom is drenched in colour and the vibrancy of nature is not something to be ignored, for the purpose of his art, David likes to strip all that away and, by reducing a subject to black and white, he feels it forces someone to really focus on the animal in question and to truly take in what makes them so beautiful and fascinating.
 The striations on a pangolin’s scale, the lip hairs of an elephant – the tiny details that are often missed otherwise, are what gives him the most joy as he translates what he sees onto paper.

 One of David’s greatest pleasures is when someone goes right up close to one of his drawings to look at the texture of fur or the reflection of the eye and so, inadvertently, take in just how extraordinary nature’s design of these creatures really is.